-The Law Office of Edward Tater has defended dozens and dozens of DUI charges in Maryland, and is quite familiar with Anne Arundel County court system, as well as its judges and local prosecutors.
+The Law Office of Edward Tayter has defended dozens and dozens of DUI charges in Maryland, and is quite familiar with Anne Arundel County court system, as well as its judges and local prosecutors.

 “So Anne Arundel County is the perfect example.
 Anne Arundel County has an excellent district court bench, by in large.
 They have a bench that’s fair, they have a bench that’s very reasonable when it comes to sentencing, with some exceptions.”
-Knowing which judges are more likely to resort to harsher penalties is a valuable asset, Tater explains.
+Knowing which judges are more likely to resort to harsher penalties is a valuable asset, Tayter explains.
 That insight is crucial for an attorney when weighing a defendant’s options, which could include arguing the case before a judge with a history of fairness and a measured approach to sentences or, in the case of a judge who is known to be extremely stern, asking for a postponement or “praying up” to the larger circuit court.

 Those charged with DUI in Anne Arundel County appear before a judge at one of two locations of the Anne Arundel County District Court: in the Robert F. Sweeney Building at 251 Rowe Boulevard in Annapolis or the George M. Taylor Multi-Service Center at 7500 Gov. Ritchie Highway in Glen Burnie.
 For the best possible defense, you will want an attorney with a successful record of DUI defense who has experience representing clients in the local courts.
 If you are seeking more information on Anne Arundel County Courthouses, please follow this link.

 Attorney Ed Tayter has logged countless courtroom hours in Anne Arundel County District Court.
 With this experience, he has gained insight into the subtle biases and nuances of the local judges and state’s attorneys.
 He uses this knowledge to present your case in a manner that provides you with the most beneficial outcome to your case.
 Moreover, before becoming a criminal defense attorney, Mr. Tayter served as an administrative law judge and issued decisions in thousands of MVA hearings.
 This background, collectively, can prove invaluable if you are facing either DUI or DWI charges in Anne Arundel County.

 Anne Arundel County DUI attorney Ed Tayter will help you understand the judicial process and begin exploring options for a successful DUI defense.
 For a free case consultation, contact our offices today.